hxtree/galaxyops/services/design-system/README.md

 The following properties are essential in allowing the component to be reusable:

 - These components deal with how UI appears.
-- They respond exclusively to `props`.
+- They MUST respond exclusively to `props`.
-- They do not contain app-specific business logic.
+- They SHOULD NOT contain app-specific business logic.
-- They are agnostic to how data loads.
+- They MUST be agnostic to how data loads.

 ## Guidelines